Solomon Friedberg

 Education:

-Curriculum Vitae (in pdf format) (updated December 24, 2023)
+Curriculum Vitae (in pdf format) (updated December 31, 2024)

 Teaching

-In Fall 2023 I taught Math 8806, Algebra I. This was the first semester graduate course in abstract algebra (and was also taken by several undergraduates).
-I also worked with area high school math teachers and supervised the studies and research of several BC graduate students.
+In Fall 2024 I taught Math 8806, Algebra I. This was the first semester graduate course in abstract algebra, was was taken by several entering PhD students in mathematics and by several undergraduate math majors.
+I also worked with graduate students and postdocs and with area high school math teachers.

 Research

-Publications from 2010 on (including preprints)
+Publications from 2020 on (including preprints)

 My scholarship concerns automorphic forms, number theory, and representation theory.
 A good part of my work has concerned the study of families of L-functions by means of analytic methods involving Dirichlet series in several complex variables.
 For example, my 1989 paper with Dan Bump and Jeff Hoffstein used these to prove a first-order-vanishing theorem for GL(2) L-functions under quadratic twists, which has applications to arithmetic.
 The study of such series has proved remarkably rich.
 I and my collaborators now refer to this area as the study of Multiple Dirichlet Series (though it might be more accurate to tack on "Automorphic" in front).
 Multiple Dirichlet series, which are related to the theory of automorphic forms on metaplectic covers of reductive groups, are not Euler products (in contrast to Langlands L-functions), but rather twisted Euler products - the interplay between the contributions from different primes is governed by n-th order residue symbols for some fixed n>1.
 In many cases they have meromorphic continuation and a finite group of functional equations that is generated by reflections.
 I introduced Multiple Dirichlet Series together with Ben Brubaker, Dan Bump, Gautam Chinta, Dorian Goldfeld and Jeff Hoffstein (see here for the original 1996 paper of Bump, Friedberg and Hoffstein and this volume for the 2006 article of Brubaker, Bump, Chinta, Friedberg and Hoffstein introducing Weyl Group Multiple Dirichlet Series).
 More recently, together with my collaborators Ben Brubaker, Dan Bump, Gautam Chinta, Jeff Hoffstein, Paul Gunnells and Lei Zhang, I have established surprising links to combinatorial representation theory, quantum groups and statistical mechanics.
 In addition, I have studied other aspects of automorphic forms on covering groups, joint with David Ginzburg, worked on functionals, Iwahori Hecke algebras, and quantum groups, joint with Ben Brubaker, Valentin Buciumas and Dan Bump, introduced generalized doubling integrals and studied their applications with Yuanqing Cai, David Ginzburg and Eyal Kaplan.
-Presently, I am developing a new instance of the relative trace formula with Omer Offen, working on several projects related to number theory and representation theory with NSF postdoc Claire Frechette, working on periods with David Ginzburg and Omer Offen, and working on some new projects involving number theory and string theory with several physicists.
+Presently, I am developing a new instance of the relative trace formula with Omer Offen, working on several projects related to number theory and representation theory with NSF postdoc Claire Frechette, working on periods with David Ginzburg and Omer Offen, and working on a new project involving number theory and string theory with several colleagues in physics and math.

-My research is supported by NSF grant DMS-2100206.
+My research is supported by NSF grant DMS-2401309.
 The NSF grant also supports graduate students at BC.
 I am thankful for this support of my research.
 During my career, I have benefited greatly from external support for my research from the NSF, the Simons Foundation, the NSA's Mathematical Sciences program, the US-Israel Binational Science Foundation, the Sloan Foundation, and Boston College, and I am pleased to express my appreciation of this support.

 I am an editor for the Springer journal Research in Number Theory.